 The museum is housed within five adjoining medieval palaces in El Born, all with beautiful architecture, winding staircases, and charming courtyards.

 Make sure to take your time exploring the museum’s many rooms and courtyards, including the impressive permanent collections and the rotating temporary exhibits.
 Plus, they have a lovely gift shop on the bottom floor with great souvenirs to bring home from Barcelona.

 Don’t think about traveling without a good VPN (Virtual Private Network).
 Using a VPN while connecting to the internet is an easy way to keep your personal information safe from hackers and trackers.
 We’ve used NordVPN for years and couldn’t recommend it more – it’s a must for safety online, at home or abroad.

 You can’t come to Barcelona without trying paella… but don’t try it just anywhere!
 There are plenty of restaurants selling paella in Barcelona, and many use the dish’s fame to sell an inferior paella to tourists.

 The best paella restaurants are, unsurprisingly, near Barcelona’s port, in the neighborhood of Barceloneta.
-Here you’ll find the restaurants that have been serving this rice and ultra-fresh seafood masterpiece for generations.
+Among beachy cafes and the Barcelona beach hotels you’ve been dreaming of, you’ll find the restaurants that have been serving this rice and ultra-fresh seafood masterpiece for generations.

 We ate outside facing the port at La Mar Salada and had an unforgettable meal!
 Enjoy a leisurely late lunch here, as the locals do, taking time to savor this typically Spanish dish.